-A satisfaction and feedback survey was also commissioned to obtain students' views.
-The School received positive feedback: 'high' scores in seven of the eight areas and a 'moderate' score in the remaining area.
-These scores suggest the School is in good overall health from our student's perspective with overall satisfaction of 80%.
-Student voice is given high priority in strategic decision making and is collected via a number of sources, including the 'Student Wellbeing Survey' and 'Tell Them From Me' surveys.
+Student voice is given high priority in strategic decision making and is collected via a number of sources, including the 'Student Wellbeing Survey' and 'Tell Them From Me' survey.
 The Student Representative Council has been the major vehicle for collecting data relating to student satisfaction.
 The inclusive nature of the SRC allows every student's voice to be heard.
-Representatives have provided pleasing responses with regards to learning structures, teacher practice, the pastoral care programs, and designing new learning spaces within the College.
-Academically, the effort and behaviour results indicated that students are connected to their learning and the College recognised over 400 students with a Gold Award for Effort and Behaviour in 2021.
+Representatives have provided pleasing responses with regards to learning structures, teacher practice, the pastoral care programs and designing new learning spaces within the College.
+Academically, the effort and behaviour results indicated that students are connected to their learning and the College recognised over 400 students with a Gold Award for Effort and Behaviour in 2022.
 This award indicates that these students are committed to their studies in both effort and behaviour in all of their subjects throughout the entire year.
+A student designed encouragement scheme called the House Cup was reviewed and instigated in 2022.
+Students reported increased motivation as they saw the House points leaderboard change each fortnight.
+This culminated in an EPIC student fun day at the end of the year to celebrate the highest point contributors to the House Cup.
+A wonderful example of a student-led initiative that encourages positive, involved in activities and inclusion for all students.